jalkwefrgerged/scratch2/critical services.md

-Below are high-level initiatives for each category that the bank should pursue as a strategic roadmap toward resolution readiness:

-• **Data Integration and Reporting:**
+**Gap: Siloed Data and Manual Reporting Processes**
-  Establish an enterprise data platform that consolidates critical services data from all core systems, enabling real-time, centralized analytics and reporting.
+• Establish an enterprise data platform that consolidates critical services data from all core systems.

-• **Critical Service Identification and Mapping:**
+**Gap: Absence of a Formal Framework for Identifying and Mapping Critical Services**
-  Develop a cross-functional framework to systematically identify and map key critical services to the bank’s core business functions and operational structures.
+• Develop a cross-functional framework to systematically identify and map key critical services to legal entities, core business lines, and franchise components.

-• **Contract and SLA Management:**
+**Gap: Lack of a Unified Contract and SLA Management System**
-  Implement a unified contract management system that centrally tracks and governs all service agreements and SLAs, ensuring seamless continuity and performance oversight.
+• Implement a centralized contract management system to track and govern all service agreements and SLAs.

-• **Risk Assessment and Continuity Planning:**
+**Gap: No Comprehensive Risk Assessment and Continuity Planning for Critical Services**
-  Build a comprehensive risk management and business continuity strategy focused on critical services, designed to proactively address and mitigate potential disruptions in a resolution scenario.
+• Build a comprehensive risk management and business continuity strategy focused on critical services.

-• **Governance and Oversight:**
+**Gap: Inadequate Governance and Oversight of Resolution Readiness**
-  Create a dedicated resolution readiness committee that provides strategic oversight, drives coordinated action across departments, and ensures ongoing compliance with regulatory expectations.
+• Create a dedicated resolution readiness committee to provide strategic oversight and coordinated action.

-• **Global and Intercompany Coordination:**
+**Gap: Fragmented Management of Global and Intercompany Relationships**
-  Develop an integrated global framework for managing relationships with parent companies, affiliates, and third-party providers to ensure resilience and transparency across all jurisdictions.
+• Develop an integrated global framework for managing relationships with parent companies, affiliates, and third-party providers.

-citeturn0file0